smartcontractkit/chainlink-starknet/packages-ts/gauntlet-starknet-multisig/README.md

 yarn gauntlet <CATEGORY>:<FUNCTION>:multisig --network=<NETWORK> (...<INPUT NEEDED FOR COMMAND>) --multisigProposal=<PROPOSAL_ID> <CONTRACT_ADDRESS>
 ```

-If you are running these commands from the `gauntlet-starknet-cli`, you'll want to add to your environment the Multisig address:
+If you are running these commands from the `starknet-gauntlet-cli`, you'll want to add to your environment the Multisig address:

 ```bash
 # .env